MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Fairness

 ### Fairness: 2022

+- Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey. [[paper]](https://arxiv.org/abs/2207.07068)
+  - Max Hort, Zhenpeng Chen, Jie M. Zhang, Federica Sarro, Mark Harman.
+  - Key Word: Bias Mitigation; Fairness; Survey.
+  - <details><summary>Digest</summary> This paper provides a comprehensive survey of bias mitigation methods for achieving fairness in Machine Learning (ML) models.
+We collect a total of 234 publications concerning bias mitigation for ML classifiers.
+These methods can be distinguished based on their intervention procedure (i.e., pre-processing, in-processing, post-processing) and the technology they apply.
+We investigate how existing bias mitigation methods are evaluated in the literature.
+In particular, we consider datasets, metrics and benchmarking.
+Based on the gathered insights (e.g., what is the most popular fairness metric?
+How many datasets are used for evaluating bias mitigation methods?).

 - Fair Machine Learning in Healthcare: A Review. [[paper]](https://arxiv.org/abs/2206.14397)
   - Qizhang Feng, Mengnan Du, Na Zou, Xia Hu.